pangeo-data/climpred/README.md

 Functions for filtering output over space and time.

-mapping
+visualization

-Functions for projecting data globally or regionally.
+Functions for colorbars, coloarmaps, and projecting data globally or regionally.

+statistics

+Functions for time series and spatial statistics

 ## Contact
 Developed and maintained by Riley Brady.